jdereg/json-io/user-guide-writeOptions.md

 >- [ ] true will allow `doubles` and `floats` to be output as `NaN` and `INFINITY,` `false` and these values will come across as `null.`

-### Enum Options
+### Enum Options in `json-io`

-Most developers use`enums`as a discrete list of values.
-However, there are instances where additional fields are added to the`enum.` Additionally, we have seen both public and private fields in these cases.
+Enums in Java are commonly used as a discrete list of values, but there are instances where additional fields are added to these enums.
+These fields can be either public or private, depending on the design requirements.

-The Enum options allow you to skip private fields (retain public only), keep the Enum to only it's "name" value, or force the Enum to be written as an object, or a single value.
+#### Handling Enum Fields
+`json-io` provides flexible options for serializing enums, accommodating various use cases:
+- **Skip Private Fields**: By default, you might want to serialize only the public fields of an enum to ensure that internal state representations are not exposed.
+This option allows you to exclude private fields from the JSON output.
+- **Retain Only Name Value**: For simplicity or to adhere strictly to the enum concept, you can choose to serialize only the name of the enum.
+This is particularly useful when the additional fields are not relevant for the receiving system or when minimizing the output size is critical.
+- **Force Enum as an Object**: If the additional fields in the enum are important for the application logic, you can opt to serialize the enum as a full-fledged object.
+This approach includes all serializable fields, providing a complete representation of the enum state.
+- **Force Enum as a Single Value**: Conversely, you may enforce that the enum is serialized merely as a single value (its name), ensuring compatibility with systems expecting a simpler representation.

+#### Configuration Example
+Here's how you configure these options in `json-io`:

 >#### `boolean` isWriteEnumAsString()
 >- [ ] Returns `true` if enums are to be written out as Strings.
 If this is false, then enums are being written as objects, and then the `isEnumPublicFieldsOnly()` API is valid and will indicate if enums are to be written with public/private fields.
 >#### `boolean` isEnumPublicFieldsOnly()